 3.8.1.
-Employees who are concerned about substance use, abuse, and rehabilitation are strongly encouraged to contact their family physicians,
+Employees who are concerned about substance use, abuse, and rehabilitation are strongly encouraged to contact their family physicians, their health plan, or the Colorado State Employees Assistance Program.
+(C-SEAP contacts are confidential and free of charge to the employee.)

-- their health plan, or the Colorado State Employees Assistance Program.
-(C-SEAP contacts are confidential and free of charge to the employee.) - 3.8.2.
+- 3.8.2.
 Health insurance plans may provide coverage for substance abuse programs that address substance abuse and rehabilitation.
-Human Resources has information about the health plans.
-Information on AHEC health plans may be obtained by contacting Human Resources Department. - 3.8.3.
+Information on AHEC health plans may be obtained by contacting Human Resources. - 3.8.3.
 Employees may also be entitled to: - Family Medical Leave: Employees seeking treatment for substance abuse dependence may be eligible for leave under the Family and Medical Leave Act. - Americans with Disabilities Act (ADA) Accommodation: All employees, including those who do not qualify for Family Medical Leave, may be eligible for job-protected leave or other reasonable accommodations under the ADA if they have a qualifying disability. - Short-term Disability Insurance: Employees may be eligible to receive short-term disability insurance benefits if they are unable to work during a period of substance abuse treatment.